zipengliu/Sailfish_paper_presentation/notes.md

 	  - preventing data corruption (DBMS enforce integrity)
 	  - seperation from application --> portability, easy for data sharing
+	  - can be used by performance enhancing tools
 	- MR
 	  - no explicit schema
 	  - but the data structure is programmed logically